Alcohol treatment options

 Making changes yourself

 If you’re not at risk of withdrawal, you can work on cutting down or quitting alcohol yourself.
-We put together a list of steps you can take to address your drinking and make positive changes.
+We listed some steps you can take to address your drinking and make positive changes.

 If you drink every day and notice unpleasant withdrawal effects when you aren't drinking, you shouldn’t quit alcohol suddenly.
 It can cause dangerous withdrawal symptoms.
 Get in touch with your local treatment service to arrange a safe detox.